How to carve using different types of wood for Ancient Greek Acanthus

 Starting from the 5th century Before Christ, acanthus leaf patterns became a hallmark of Greek classical architecture.

-Take a woodcarving course to learn how to carve Ancient Greek Acanthus
+Discover how to carve Ancient Greek Acanthus – a woodcarving course

-Greek acanthus designs are not the same as Corinthian acanthus motifs.
+You can tell that the Greek acanthus motif is not like the Corinthian motif.
 It certainly does not resemble the Roman acanthus motif.

 How to carve using different types of wood for Ancient Greek Acanthus-Academy of fine woodworking and carving